antimatter-gravity-iit/interferometer_simulation/README.md

 a 3-grating interferometer.

 For installation instructions, refer to the INSTALL file.
 A summary of changes can be found in CHANGELOG.md.

+The current coding conventions are contained in CONTRIBUTING.md.

 ______________________
 **Effects Accounted For:**